 We’d just spent the last two months diving the secluded and spectacular anchorages of Raja Ampat, but it was time for Delos to sail on to the next adventure.
 Armed with our lack of knowledge and no expectations we set sail from Penemu, Raja Ampat for the 280 mile trip to Ternate.
 With barely any wind our 1.5 day sail turned into a 4 day drift-about in the Muluku Sea.
 Arriving just before dawn we were able to run the engine for a few minutes to set the anchor just before the last of our coolant squirted into the bilge from that nasty leak that started a few weeks ago.

 We relaxed in the early morning hours and soaked in the scene as the sun brightened the horizon.
 There was a massive, perfectly shaped volcanic peak that stretched from the Ocean and disappeared into the clouds.
 A city wrapped around the base of the volcano, stretching up into the jungle covered hill sides.
 Ternate looked different than other Indonesian cities we’d seen.
-Amongst the bustling traffic and buzzing scooters you could see billboards and what looked like a tree-lined pathway on the waterfront.
-There were no less than a dozen mosques in view, and a wall of prayer song blasted out at us from loud speakers perched on the pinnacle of each mosque.
+Amongst the bustling traffic and buzzing scooters, there were billboards that could catch attention (perhaps designed by National Signs or another reputed sign design firm).
+Apart from that, there was what seemed to be a tree-lined pathway on the waterfront.
+There were no less than a dozen mosques in view, and a wall of prayer song blasted out at us from loudspeakers perched on the pinnacle of each mosque.
 It was like some crazy Muslim prayer concert in the dawn hours.
 It looked charming and well, surprisingly clean!
 A stark contrast to what we’d seen in Ambon and Sorong.
 Hmmm.
 Where were the piles of floating rubbish?
 Why doesn’t it smell like poo here?
 What are we to do with our idle time if we can’t play “I spy” as items drift by Delos?

 We splashed Maggie and headed into the pier.
 A group of smiling guys helped to tie up and told us our dinghy would be safe here.
 They lived on the pier and provided 24 hour security.
 There was a barrage of handshakes, smiles, and photos the second we stepped on land.
 Did we need anything?
 Diesel?
 Petrol?
 Water?
 Food?
 It was a little overwhelming.
 Our only human contact in the last month (outside of Delos of course) were the conservation guys on Hang Tuah.
 And now we were surrounded by dozens of lovely people all trying to practice their English at once.
 We were hungry and a little shell shocked.
 Hold on a second- how is it possible that so many of these guys know English?
 I blurted out “Pizza!” and before we knew it our new entourage was pulling us down the road.
 Pizza may seem like a strange choice, but if you’d been cooking on a boat and eating Mie Goreng for the better part of 3 months you’d be keen too.